ErayEroglu/gitfix/README.md

 - GPT4 indicates the grammar errors and suggests corrections.

 - GitFix forks the repository and pushes the corrections.
-If the target repository is owned by the github key owner, changes are pushed to a seperate branch.
+If the target repository is owned by the GitHub key owner, changes are pushed to a separate branch.

-- Finally, a PR is sent to the target repository.
+- Finally, a PR request is sent to the target repository.

 ### Deploy It Yourself